 Licensing a trademark abroad - for manufacture or distribution of goods or services - is not easy.
 Read more.

-Super Lawyers listed thirty-eight Frankfurt Kurnit attorneys in its 2016 edition.
+Super Lawyers listed thirty-seven Frankfurt Kurnit attorneys in its 2016 edition.
 Read more.